 First things first: you need to get to Miami!
 Miami International Airport (MIA) is the best airport to fly into when vacationing in Miami Beach.
 It’s one of the countries’ busiest hubs for international travel and is only a about a half an hour drive to the beach.
-Taxi’s and hotel shuttles are readily available near the baggage claim area.
+Taxis and hotel shuttles are readily available near the baggage claim area.
 Miami’s MetroRail and MetroBus are available as well and don't forget about Lyft and Uber.
 Opt for a shared ride to save on your fare and spend that money elsewhere.

 Where to Stay:

 You’ll need a place to crash while you’re in Miami.
 Whether you’re looking for a high-end hotel, cheaper establishment, or a hostel in South Beach, there’s a place for every taste and budget.
 The Mondrian South Beach offers stunning views of Biscayne Bay and is located minutes from the center of South Beach and the artsy Wynwood District.
 It’s a great location for relaxing during the day and heading out at night, but it’ll cost you.
 Rooms at the Mondrian start at about $279 a night.